 Osseous Surgery (aka Pocket Depth Reduction)

-A pocket depth reduction is a surgical procedure used to smooth and reshape affected bone under the gum tissue.
+Pocket depth reduction is a surgical procedure used to smooth and reshape affected bone under the gum tissue.
 This procedure is performed when a pocket around a tooth (or teeth) has not responded to other treatments.
-It creates a shallow pocket making it difficult for bacteria to survive and damage bone, resulting in bone loss and ultimately, tooth loss.
+It creates a shallow pocket that makes it difficult for bacteria to survive and cause bone loss and, ultimately, tooth loss.

 Ridge preservation involves placing a regenerative bone grafting material into empty tooth sockets to rebuild bone where an extraction has left an empty, weakened area.
 This process encourages your body’s natural capacity to regenerate bone.

 There are different stages of periodontal disease, but the first sign is inflamed, often bleeding gums as well as the buildup of plaque.
 More advanced symptoms are:

 - Gums pulling away from teeth, forming pockets.